Your health care provider has told you that you have an enlarged prostate gland. Here are some things to know about your

 Medicines, Herbs, and Supplements

 Your provider may have you take a medicine called alpha-1- blocker.
-Most people find that these drugs help their symptoms.
-Symptoms often get better soon after starting on the medicine.
+Most people find that these medicines help their symptoms.
+Symptoms often get better 3 to 7 days after starting on the medicine.
 You must take this medicine every day.
-There are several medicines in this category, including terazosin (Hytrin), doxazosin (Cardura), tamsulosin (Flomax), alfusozin (Uroxatrol), and silodosin (Rapaflo).
+There are several medicines in this category, including terazosin (Hytrin), doxazosin (Cardura), tamsulosin (Flomax), alfuzosin (Uroxatrol), and silodosin (Rapaflo).

 - Common side effects include nasal stuffiness, headaches, lightheadedness when you stand up, and weakness.
 You may also notice less semen when you ejaculate.
 This is not a medical problem but some men don't like how it feels.

-- Ask your provider before taking sildenafil (Viagra), vardenafil (Levitra), and tadalafil (Cialis) with alpha-1- blockers because there can sometimes be an interaction.
+- Ask your provider before taking sildenafil (Viagra), vardenafil (Levitra), and tadalafil (Cialis) with alpha-1- blockers because there can often be an interaction.

-Other drugs such as finasteride or dutasteride may also be prescribed.
+Other medicines such as finasteride or dutasteride may also be prescribed.
 These medicines help shrink the prostate over time and help with symptoms.

-- You will need to take these drugs every day for 3 to 6 months before your symptoms begin to improve.
+- You will need to take these medicines every day for 3 to 6 months before your symptoms begin to improve.

 - Side effects include less interest in sex and less semen when you ejaculate.